 The Corporate Governance and Nominating Committee of the Board of Directors of the Company undertakes a review of director independence annually and reports on its findings to the full Board in connection with its recommendation of nominees for election to the Board of Directors.
-Based upon this review, the Board of Directors has determined that all directors have met the independence standards of the NASDAQ Marketplace Rules, with the exception of Mr. Siebenmorgen, the former President and Chief Executive Officer of the Company and Mr. Eller, the current President and Chief Executive Officer of the Company and the Bank, and Mr. Briggs, the First Senior Vice President of Business Development/Indiana of the Bank.
-In determining the independence of the members of the Board of Directors, the Corporate Governance and Nominating Committee and the Board considered the following relationship:
+Based upon this review, the Board of Directors has determined that all directors have met the independence standards of the NASDAQ Marketplace Rules, with the exception of Mr. Eller, the current President and Chief Executive Officer of the Company and the Bank, Mr. Siebenmorgen, the former President and Chief Executive Officer of the Company and the Bank.